melgenek/melgenek/_posts/2020-07-29-serverless-tapir.md

 This is a representation of a single endpoint with a noticeable feature that it does not have any logic attached.
 The endpoint is solely a description of input parameters and outputs like response bodies.

-In order to make this definition runnable we have to use an interpreter.
+In order to make this definition runnable, we have to use an interpreter.
 Here is an example implementation in akka-http:

 ```scala